mh001/thereweare/coincontrol.md

-Test report for the coin control function of Peerunity
+Testing the coin control feature of Peerunity
 ===================================================

-This report covers test results of the coin control feature of Peerunity v0.4.0 released [here](http://www.peercointalk.org/index.php?topic=2648.msg23426#msg23426)

-The test method used is basically clicking/typing on the GUI of Peerunity running on Peercoin testnet and comparing the results with those specified in [_Yet another Coin Control Release_ by cozz](https://bitcointalk.org/index.php?topic=144331.0).
+This report covers test results of the coin control feature of Peerunity v0.4.0 released [here](http://www.peercointalk.org/index.php?topic=2648.msg23426#msg23426).
+The test method used is basically clicking/typing on the GUI of Peerunity running on Peercoin testnet, and comparing the results with those specified in [_Yet another Coin Control Release_ by cozz](https://bitcointalk.org/index.php?topic=144331.0).
 The tests are done on windows 7 professional 32bit.
 Peerunity distribution peerunity-rc.zip is downloaded and unzip'ped in D:\bin

 There are three addressed used in the test